ludwig-ai/ludwig/CONTRIBUTING.md

 documentation are immensely valuable contributions as well.

-It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".
+It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on X every time it has helped you, or simply star the repo to say "thank you".

 Check out the official [ludwig docs](https://ludwig-ai.github.io/ludwig-docs/) to get oriented